High School Equivalency Program

 For more information about the GED test, please visit http://ged.com/

 - Lincoln provides students with the opportunity to earn their high school equivalency while having access to work and a mentor, obtaining incentives for goal completions, and participating in special programs and activities.
-For more information, please contact Val, the Adult Education coordinator: Valerie.Conrady@heartland.edu or call (217)735-1731.
+For more information on the Complete and Connect program, please contact Val, the Adult Education coordinator: Valerie.Conrady@heartland.edu or call (217) 735-1731.

 Is there an age requirement to take the class and exam?